 Under resection of the septum just behind the tip

-The septum is the wall between your nostrils and acts as the main central pillar support to the nose.
-Often, during the rhinoplasty procedure, areas in the septum are removed to eliminate any deviation that can be affecting your breathing.
-Despite the removal of septal cartilage, experts must preserve a good amount of septum to maintain the infrastructure support of the nose.
-This is especially important in the front of the nose where the nasal tip is often supported on the most projected portion, called the anterior septum.
-Yet, there is an area just behind this region that needs to be lowered or it will remain prominent and lead to the supra tip deformity.
+The septum is the wall between your nostrils and acts as the primary central pillar support to the nose.
+Often, during the rhinoplasty procedure, areas in the septum are removed to eliminate any deviation affecting your breathing.
+Despite removing septal cartilage, experts must preserve a good amount of septum to maintain the infrastructure support of the nose.
+This is especially important in the front of the nose, where the nasal tip is often supported on the most projected portion, called the anterior septum.
+Yet, an area just behind this region needs to be lowered, or it will remain prominent and lead to the supra tip deformity.

 Soft tissue fat of the nasal skin

-Often nasal skin is fatty and if not addressed, this fat can actually blunt the shape of the nasal tip despite surgical maneuvers to refine it.
+Often nasal skin is fatty, and if not addressed, this fat can blunt the shape of the nasal tip despite surgical maneuvers to refine it.
 In addition, this fat can fill the area behind the tip resulting in supratip fullness.
-Ensuring a well defined nasal tip requires proper defatting of the supratip region during the rhinoplasty procedure.
+Ensuring a well-defined nasal tip requires proper defatting of the supratip region during the rhinoplasty procedure.

 Memory of the skin shell